mdav2/JuES.jl/README.md

 ### Integral backends
 This project uses other electronic structure programs to compute basic quantities like the one- and two-electron Hamiltonian integrals, as well as their counterparts for other operators.
 There is currently no intention of writing an integrals code specifically for JuES.

-As of version `alpha1` there is an interface to the Psi4 programs via the `psi4numpy` interface.
+As of now there is an interface to the Psi4 programs via the `psi4numpy` interface.
 This is simply the interface that I know the best, and should be extended in the future.
 There are plans for interfacing with the PySCF project and the NWChem project.
 If someone with knowledge wants to implement an interface to other programs e.g. Q-Chem, CFOUR, ORCA, Turbomole, or MOLPRO, they are very welcome.
 It is intended that the most robust interfaces should be to free and/or open source programs.

 ### Naming
 It is customary for Julia modules and data structures to have CamelCase names, such as `Wavefunction.jl`.
 Please follow this aesthetically pleasing convention!

-## Modules
+## Submodules
 This section contains a description of some preliminary modules in the JuES environment.
 Many aspects are aspirational, and the description is not so much a description of current functionality as a statement of intent.
 ### Wavefunction.jl
 Wavefunction.jl is the foundational module of JuES.
 All JuES programs will make use of Wavefunction.jl at some point.
 This module is the point of interaction between integral backends (e.g. `psi4numpy`) and the JuES programming environment.
 An interface to an integral backend should produce a complete Wfn structure from the relevant sources.
 A Wfn structure is a representation of a reference determinant, such as a set of Hartree-Fock or DFT orbitals.